How to do it, where and how much it costs

 How it works

-An unexpected event can always happen.
-Situations may arise that you need to know as soon as possible if you have contracted an illness or suspicious symptoms begin to appear.
+An unexpected event can always happen in situations that may arise that you need to know as soon as possible if you have contracted an illness or suspicious symptoms begin to appear.
 In these cases, experts explain that looking the other way is the wrong thing to do!
 If caught in time, many diseases can be cured without problems, preventing them from degenerating with dangerous or much more annoying symptoms or consequences.

-There is a way to find out if you have contracted any STDs.
-And it’s very simple: all you need is a test.
+There is a way to find out if you have contracted any STIs.
+And it’s very simple: all you need is an exam.
 Let’s start by saying that there are two screening categories.
 They depend on the infection you want to investigate and the infectious agents responsible for the contagion (viruses, bacteria, fungi, protozoa).
-Some infections are detectable with a blood sample (such as HPV, HIV, Hepatitis, or Syphilis).
+Some infections are detectable with a blood sample.
 However, others require diagnosis through a swab, which collects molecules or cultures from the genital system (as with Chlamydia or Gonococci).

 Where and how much it costs

-The best way to carry out tests on STDs is, without a doubt, hospitals and public facilities.
+The best way to carry out exams on STDs is, without a doubt, hospitals and public facilities.
 Almost everywhere, the Dermatology or Infectious Diseases departments deal with the diagnoses of various pathologies, often on an outpatient basis.
 Could you make an appointment and you’re done?
-Not only that: for some tests, there is no cost; for others, you must pay for a ticket.
+Not only that: for some exams, there is no cost; for others, you must pay for a ticket.
 This, however, depends on the individual local health authorities.
-The HIV test, however, is free (and anonymous) – by law – throughout the entire national territory.
+The HIV exam, however, is free (and anonymous) – by law – throughout the entire national territory.

 They seemed forgotten, almost disappeared, but they are more present than ever.
 Sexual diseases are on the rise in Europe.
 It is often the fault of the imprudence of the boys, who are still in prudent relationships.
 The identikit of the people most at risk sees women in first place (60% of cases) and young people between 15 and 24 years of age (75% of cases).
 As regards the other three infections monitored – HPV, syphilis, gonorrhoea and lymphogranuloma venereum – the report reports a smaller increase for syphilis and slight decreases for the others.
 “In reality, the numbers are certainly higher for all these pathologies – explains the director of the ECDC, Marc Sprenger – because not all cases are correctly reported by the authorities”.